particle-iot/docs/src/content/reference/cli.md

 ### Project structure

-Libraries are avaialble for use in your project when the project conforms to the extended project structure:
+Libraries are available for use in your project when the project conforms to the extended project structure:

 - there is a `project.properties` file in the root of the project
 - application sources are placed in a `src` folder

 ### library search

-The `library search` command allows you to search for libraries that are related to some text that you type in.
+The `library search` command allows you to search for libraries that are related to the text that you type in.

 For example,